This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions:

 What do you eat with kibbeh bil Sanieh?

-If you want, baked kibbeh can be prepared the night before and heat in the oven in the next day.
+You can also bake it the night before and just simply heat in the oven in the next day, when ready to serve.

 Yes, this baked Kibbe recipe freezes very well, so double the batch and freeze the rest for later.
 I usually freeze mine pre baking, but you can also freeze it after cooking.
 It will stay for up to 3 months.
 Thaw overnight in fridge before baking or serving.